TWellman/BagIt/README.md

   3) /bags

      Content: <br />
-     (a) Two BagIt example archives of OBIS-USA ScienceBase items
+     (a) BagIt example archives of OBIS-USA ScienceBase items

 Copyright and License: